 Firstly, we got some of our most ardent music writers to pick just ONE Icelandic album from 2011 that they felt was somehow significant or meaningful and then write a short article about it; why they felt it mattered, why it is important.
 Do note that their instructions explicitly noted: “You don’t have to pick THE BEST album of 2011, just one you feel is particularly significant for some reason.
 You might even hate the album you’re writing about.”
-The results of that inquest can be found here.

 Then, we called up a bunch of musicians we know and asked them to tell us about an album that played a big part in their year for whatever reason.
 We told them the albums didn’t need to have been released in 2011 or anything—just to name an album that was important to them, and tell us why.

 By Bergrún Anna Hallsteinsdóttir

 In all honesty, I haven’t listened very consistently to ‘Biophilia,’ the latest piece of aural artwork by Björk.
 It is without a doubt a good album, but to me it has an intensity to it that means I have to be in a certain mood to hear it, and therefore it hasn’t been on high rotation in my music collection.
 In saying this, it may seem strange that I feel it has been one of the most important albums produced this year.
 Presumably, albums of importance are albums you listen to a lot.
 Albums that speak to you on a deeper level.
 Albums that move you.
 That kinda thing.
 ‘Biophilia’ does none of these things for me.
 However, ‘Biophilia’ is important on a different level.
 All music aside, and to make a rather grand statement, it is a watershed album of our time.